MattTriano/postgis_geocoder/README.md

         user@host:~/.../postgis_geocoder$ docker-compose up
         ```

     This step may take a bit and produce a lot of console output.
-When the data ingestion finishes, the console output will stop rapidly changing; scan through the last ~50 lines to see if the ingestion terminated from an error or if everything ingested smoothly.
-If you see an error, go to the troubleshooting section, otherwise, your postgis_geocoder server is up and running!
+When the data ingestion finishes, the console output will stop rapidly changing; scan through the last ~15 lines to see if the ingestion terminated from an error or if everything ingested smoothly.
+If you see an error, go to the troubleshooting section, but if your output looks like the below, your postgis_geocoder server is up and running!

+        ```bash
+        ...
+        geocoder_postgis_cont | INFO:  "wv_zip_state_loc": scanned 6 of 6 pages, containing 787 live rows and 0 dead rows; 403 rows in sample, 787 estimated total rows
+        geocoder_postgis_cont | INFO:  "wi_zip_state_loc": scanned 11 of 11 pages, containing 1581 live rows and 0 dead rows; 738 rows in sample, 1581 estimated total rows
+        geocoder_postgis_cont | INFO:  "wy_zip_state_loc": scanned 3 of 3 pages, containing 344 live rows and 0 dead rows; 201 rows in sample, 344 estimated total rows
+        geocoder_postgis_cont | VACUUM
+        geocoder_postgis_cont |
+        geocoder_postgis_cont | 2022-04-21 21:10:49.282 UTC [50] LOG:  received fast shutdown request
+        geocoder_postgis_cont | waiting for server to shut down....2022-04-21 21:10:49.287 UTC [50] LOG:  aborting any active transactions
+        geocoder_postgis_cont | 2022-04-21 21:10:49.288 UTC [50] LOG:  background worker "logical replication launcher" (PID 57) exited with exit code 1
+        geocoder_postgis_cont | 2022-04-21 21:10:49.293 UTC [52] LOG:  shutting down
+        geocoder_postgis_cont | 2022-04-21 21:10:49.451 UTC [50] LOG:  database system is shut down
+        geocoder_postgis_cont |  done
+        geocoder_postgis_cont | server stopped
+        geocoder_postgis_cont |
+        geocoder_postgis_cont | PostgreSQL init process complete; ready for start up.
+        ...
+        ```

 ## ToDo: